55th Organic Process Research and Development Conference

 - Save time.
 Our intensive, commercial-free programme means less time away from work.

-- Network with the key people in the industry via the networking receptions
+- Meet and network with the key people in the industry in a relaxed and informal atmosphere.

 General Information